Curse of the Starving Class: Production history

-The play was revived Off-Broadway at the Promenade Theatre, running from July 30, 1985 to February 16, 1986.
+The play was revived Off-Broadway at the Promenade Theatre from July 30, 1985, to February 16, 1986.
 Directed by Robin Lynn Smith, the cast featured Kathy Bates (Ella) and Bradley Whitford (Wesley).

 The play was produced at Yale Repertory Theatre, New Haven, Connecticut, in February 2000, directed by Jim Simpson and featuring Kristine Nielsen, Guy Boyd, Mandy Siegfried, Danny Seckel, Paul Boocock, Ron Faber, Steve Mellor, Dan Moran and Chime Serra.
 The production had original live rock, blues, jazz, punk, and Latin-style music, composed and arranged by Steve Bargonetti and Diane Gioia.

 Curse of the Starving Class won the 1976–77 Obie Award for Best New American Play.

+An off-Broadway revival starring Calista Flockhart, Christian Slater, Cooper Hoffman and Stella Marcus premiered at the Pershing Square Signature Center on February 4th, 2025.

 Theme

-Curse of the Starving Class "balances dark comedy and biting satire in its look at a family fighting to stay alive," according to the Long Wharf Theatre.
-The play focuses on the disturbed Tate family—the drunken father, burned-out mother, rebellious teenage daughter, and idealistic son—as they struggle for control of the rundown family farm in a futile search for freedom, security, and ultimately meaning in their lives.
+Curse of the Starving Class "balances dark comedy and biting satire in its look at a family fighting to stay alive" according to the Long Wharf Theatre.
+It focuses on the disturbed Tate family — the drunken father, burned-out mother, rebellious teenage daughter and idealistic son — as they struggle for control of the rundown family farm in a futile search for freedom, security and, ultimately, meaning in their lives.